Role of Salutogenic Design, Evidence Based Design & the Anthropocene in Healthy Building — Wellness Design Consultants

 In this article we explore the concepts of evidence based design, salutogenesis and the anthropocene as they relate to the healthy building movement for new and existing buildings.
+Additionally, we will delve into salutogenic design principles, which are crucial for creating environments that promote health and well-being through thoughtful use of space, natural light, and social interaction.

 Beulah, Australia